What are my rights?

 What if the right passes to people of equal rank (such as adult children)?
 The law says they can decide among themselves who should do it.
 If they can’t agree, priority descends in order of age.

-The deceased’s wishes for burial or cremation may be legally binding
+The deceased’s wishes for burial or cremation and their funeral

 "In her will, our mom asked us to scatter her remains over a local pond.
 We wanted to bury her ashes beside our dad.
 But mom had set out a preference in her will, and it wasn’t unreasonable or impracticable.
 So that preference had to be honoured.
 After the funeral service, we gathered to scatter mom's ashes over the pond, as she’d wanted."

 By law in BC, a deceased person must be buried or cremated.
-Cremation involves using extreme heat and processing to turn the body into coarse sand-like ashes.
+The latter involves using extreme heat and processing to turn the body into coarse sand-like ashes.

-Most wills don’t cover details relating to the funeral service, burial, or cremation.
+Not all wills cover details relating to burial or cremation, or the funeral service.
 Some do.
 Your loved one’s particular wishes for their funeral or memorial service won’t be binding, even if they put them in their will.

 Even if a preference isn’t legally binding, arrangements should respect the deceased’s wishes when possible.